MicrosoftDocs/WSL/WSL/install-manual.md

 This will cause the `<distro>.appx` packages to download to a folder of your choosing.
 Follow the [installation instructions](#installing_your_distro) to install your downloaded distro(s).

-## Downloading distros via the Command-Line
+## Downloading distros via the command line
-If you prefer, you can also download your preferred distro(s) via the Command-Line:
+If you prefer, you can also download your preferred distro(s) via the command line:

  ### Download using PowerShell
  To download distros using PowerShell, use the [Invoke-WebRequest](https://msdn.microsoft.com/powershell/reference/5.1/microsoft.powershell.utility/invoke-webrequest) cmdlet.
 Here's a sample instruction to download Ubuntu 16.04.